 Here I present the summary of my findings of a summer of “trying real hard” in the Pacific Northwest.
-What results is a very haphazardly written essay that blends social science (aka me whining about my lack of a social life) and climbing lingo.
+What results is a very haphazardly written essay that blends social science and climbing lingo.
 I grapple with these thoughts a lot, so I’m still unable to quite put them into words, resulting in some properly poor writing and some mega streams of consciousness.

 Journal entry from late June-

 With summer in full swing here in the Pacific Northwest, I’ve been trying to get out as much as I can.
 I’ve done a smattering of alpine climbing, a lot of sport, and some trad here and there.
 All throughout the winter and the spring, I thought alpine climbing would consume most of my time as it did last year.
 That certainly has not been the case.
 After a few jaunts in the alpine (one of which was a 21 hour long epic), I find that my motivation is gravitating more and more toward sport climbing.
 It seems like I have become a bonafide sport junkie, and I kind of like it.
 I must always have a brush in my chalk bag, I most definitely complain when it’s humid and hot (fun fact, the rubber that climbing shoes are made of is mostly designed to perform best between 32 and 40 degrees!), I draw and evaluate my “route pyramid”, and – most importantly- I’m trying hard stuff, and failing a lot.
 In fact, I’m falling WAY more often than I am clipping the chains.

 Failure is not that easy.
 “Mental strength” is often thrown around as a strength that every rock climber should cultivate; however, most associate that ability with not being afraid of falling, keeping cool in run-outs and maintaining intensity and focus in more remote, committing areas.